SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 growth to create a natural suit of armor for protection against

 Assessing: Ila Snaee AliensJ > llnmosanients
-Notes: The Mareen said, “Not for sale.”
+Notes: The Mareen said, "Not for sale.”

 predators.
 The Mareens found that by stimulating a coral formation with their innate electricity projection ability, they